ektrah/nsec/docs/api/nsec.cryptography.nonce.md

 `true`.

-### Xor(ref Nonce, ReadOnlySpan<byte>)
+### Xor(ref Nonce, in Nonce)

-Performs a bitwise exclusive Or (XOr) operation on the specified [[Nonce|Nonce Struct]] and the specified span of bytes.
+Performs a bitwise exclusive Or (XOr) operation on the specified [[Nonce|Nonce Struct]] values and stores the result in the first parameter.

     public static void Xor(
         ref Nonce nonce,
-        ReadOnlySpan<byte> bytes)
+        in Nonce other)

 #### Parameters

 nonce
-: The nonce to perform the XOr operation on.
+: A nonce to perform the XOr operation on.

-bytes
+other
-: The span of bytes to XOr with the nonce.
+: A nonce to perform the XOr operation on.

 #### Exceptions

 ArgumentException
-: The length of the span of bytes is not equal to the size of the nonce.
+: The sizes of the two nonces are not the same.

 ## Methods